dailongquan/Note/系统配置/Docker.md

 sudo apt install docker.io
 ```

+The following linux commands will start Docker and ensure that starts after the reboot:

 ### NVIDIA Docker

 	# If you have nvidia-docker 1.0 installed: we need to remove it and all existing GPU containers